RuleML/psoa-ruleml/transrun/1.3/local/README.txt

 USAGE
 Download http://psoa.ruleml.org/transrun/1.3/local/PSOATransRunLocal.jar to
-a directory, the path of which we will call <PSOATransRun_dir>.
+a directory, the path of which we will call <PSOATransRun_dir>
+[e.g., in the directory above this README, right-click PSOATransRunLocal.jar, click "Save Link As...", copy it to <PSOATransRun_dir>, possibly overwriting any earlier version (no need for any other 'uninstall' action)].
 Then follow these steps to use PSOATransRun (1. and 2. being just preparatory):

 1. Open a window for a Command Prompt / Linux Terminal